TylerJSimpson/CS1331/1_introduction_to_java/module_4/module_4.md

 public static boolean searchArray(int target, int[] array)
 ```

 Java understands what to call when compiling a call to an overloaded method.
-It exames the parameter list and searches for a method with a matching signature.
+It examines the parameter list and searches for a method with a matching signature.
 This means at runtime Java already knows what it is going to do in this case.

 What if we call an overloaded method with a signature with a type that is not supported?